Shannan Gilbert was not a Gilgo Beach serial killer victim

 After killing the women, he separated them from their belongings, wrapped them in burlap, and then placed them in the thicket beside Ocean Parkway.

-In comparison, Gilbert’s death was completely different.
+In comparison, Gilbert’s death was completely different

-In Gilbert’s case, a client named Joseph Brewer used his personal phone to organize an out-call to his own private residence.
+In Gilbert’s case, a client named Joseph Brewer used his personal phone to organize an out-call to his private residence.

 michael pak